tsvl/FCS-Manager-for-War-Tnunder/docs/refactor-plan.md

 - We’ll postpone rewriting sight generation.
 Once Stage 1/2 are done, we can thin the current WinForms layer to read our outputs and keep sight families working.
 - Eventually: port to a structured renderer with templates per family; keep localization loading explicit.

+### Validation corpus (TBD)

+- We’ll curate a representative set (1–2 per nation) covering:
+   - Primary gun + APHE
+   - APDS/APFSDS with ArmorPower series
+   - ATGM carrier with two rockets
+   - Vehicle with secondary optics
+   - SPAA / autocannon with Cx arrays
+- This corpus will drive the golden diff CI for Stage 1 and Stage 2.

 ## Acceptance criteria per milestone